 I (Incomplete).
 A student who has failed to fulfill all requirements of a course may petition the instructor before the close of the term to assign an end-of-term mark of I indicating incomplete performance.
 An I may be awarded to graduate students only for reasons of illness, unavoidable travel breaks in the program, or for incomplete work on a thesis or dissertation.
 An I (incomplete) will not be granted to a student who has been excessively absent during the term or who has simply failed to complete the work of the course before the close of the term without an exceptionally good reason.

-Students must submit a Completion of Course Agreement Form for an Incomplete to be assigned.
+Students must submit a Incomplete Request and Agreement Form for an Incomplete to be assigned.
 This form indicates the work to be completed and the deadline for completion.
 Both the student and professor must endorse the form.

 The responsibility for completing all course work rests with the student.
-The maximum time limit for clearing an incomplete, except in thesis or dissertation, is one year from the start of the course.
-If the incomplete is not cleared within this limit, it becomes a permanent I; and the student must reregister for and satisfactorily complete the course if credit is desired.
+The maximum time limit for clearing an incomplete, except in thesis or dissertation, is one year from the end of the course.
+If the incomplete is not cleared within this limit, the grade specified in the incomplete agreement will be recorded by the university; and the student must reregister for and satisfactorily complete the course if credit is desired.

 An X is given to a student who missed the regularly scheduled final examination, and the X functions as a failure until it is cleared.
 If the reason for absence is acceptable to the Dean, an examination must be taken as soon as possible but not later than one month from the date of the regular final examination.
 A permanent grade is recorded after the final examination is taken.
 If the examination is not taken as specified or if the reason for absence was not acceptable, the student receives F in the course.